SagerRamon/Wild-Boar-Project/Readme.md

 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->

-Packages (from what we know so far): readr        # to import tabular data (e.g. csv) dplyr        # to manipulate (tabular) data ggplot2      # to visualize data sf           # to handle spatial vector data terra        # To handle raster data lubridate    # To handle dates and times
+- Packages (from what we know so far):
+- readr        # to import tabular data (e.g. csv)
+- dplyr        # to manipulate (tabular) data
+- ggplot2      # to visualize data
+- sf           # to handle spatial vector data
+- terra        # To handle raster data
+- lubridate    # To handle dates and times

 ## Risk analysis
 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->
 - The temporal resolution of the sampling might be not enough to identify specific behaviours (as territorial behaviour)

+### Plan B
+- Can we identify feeding occasions based on these data (focusing on the agricultural sites), and therefore further localise feeding territories?

 ## Questions?
 <!-- Which questions would you like to discuss at the coaching session? -->